LadyAelita/5e-n1300/en_US/Pages/Journal/Organizations/Defiant.md

 | **Allies**                                                   | --                                                           |
 | **Enemies**                                                  | --                                                           |

 **Defiant**, formerly known as **Change and Freedom**, is a chaotic neutral informal youth movement based in [Dimok](#!Pages/Journal/Locations/Dimok.md).
-Their numbers aren't significant, as they occupy merely a few abandoned buildings in the northern part of the city, which was deemed the Defiant District after the faction's name.
+Their numbers aren't significant, as they occupy merely a few abandoned buildings in the northern part of the city, which was deemed the Defiance District after the faction's name.
 Their members stand out in a crowd, though, mainly through their alternative, rebellious look, and every member also wearing a patch with the faction's symbol.
 Their main "headquarters" is the Defiant Inn, where they enjoy alternative music and the [Iodine 53](#!Pages/Journal/Items/Iodine 53.md) drink.

 ## History

 The slow formation of the faction is said to have begun in 1299, driven by the teachings of [The Masked Man](#!Pages/Journal/Characters/The Masked Man.md).
 It began to take a more defined shape and form in 1300, when Terry introduced the brand new [Iodine 53](#!Pages/Journal/Items/Iodine 53.md) drink and [Amanda](#!Pages/Journal/Characters/Amanda.md) opened her shop with clothing that has become synonymous with the faction.
-It also wasn't until June 1300 when she introduced the "Defiant" name.
+It also wasn't until June 1300 when she introduced the *"Defiant"* name.

+Defiant went on to unofficially claim control over the Desolace District in [Dimok](#!Pages/Journal/Locations/Dimok.md), renaming it *"Defiance"*.

-[Infallible](Infallible.md) have first encountered Defiant by following [Brittany](#!Pages/Journal/Characters/Brittany.md) and [Rosemary](#!Pages/Journal/Characters/Rosemary.md) to the Defiant District.
+[Infallible](Infallible.md) have first encountered Defiant by following [Brittany](#!Pages/Journal/Characters/Brittany.md) and [Rosemary](#!Pages/Journal/Characters/Rosemary.md) to the Defiance District.
 Since then, they have visited the Defiant Inn a few times, mostly in order to research the [Iodine 53](#!Pages/Journal/Items/Iodine 53.md) drink and listen to [Abigail](#!Pages/Journal/Characters/Abigail.md)'s performances.

 During one of his earliest visits to the Inn, [Reymar](#!Pages/Journal/Characters/Reymar.md) healed a [fanatical atheist](#!Pages/Journal/Characters/No-one.md)'s severed finger (although doing so with fire, rather than a harmless spell), despite him showing no respect to Reymar's religion.
 A few times, Reymar happened to encounter The Masked Man, even witnessing him almost being murdered by [the mysterious shooter](#!Pages/Journal/Characters/The Murderer.md).
 He was then tasked by The Masked Man with finding out the murderer's identity, vaguely justifying it with the murderer being a common enemy of both himself and Infallible.